ra3898/Banking-management-system/README.md

 ## Author

-This project was created by [sawongam](https://github.com/sawongam)
+This project was created by [Roshan Singh](https://github.com/ra3898)